mayflower/microk8s-addons/README.md

 This repository contains 10 addons:

-* **spin**, a framework for building and running event-driven microservice applications with WebAssembly
+* **wasm**, a framework for building and running event-driven microservice applications with WebAssembly
 * **istio**, a copy of the existing plugin with an updated version
 * **redis**, a simple redis addon based on bitnamis helm chart, needed for dapr
 * **dapr**, a platform agnostic event driven application runtime for microservices